 Through our teaching we continuously monitor pupils’ progress against expected attainment for their age, making formative assessment notes where appropriate and using these to inform our teaching and the updating of our assessment grids.
-Summative assessments are completed at the end of each term; their results inform discussions in termly Pupil Progress Meetings.
-The main purpose of all assessment is to always ensure that we are providing excellent provision for every child.
+This feeds into discussions in termly Pupil Progress Meetings.
+The main purpose of all assessments is to always ensure that we are providing excellent provision for every child.

 STEAM Week (termly)

 Helps children build greater number confidence and fluency.
 It's all about targeted practice in engaging, one-minute chunks.
 Children can choose any topic they want to try.
 If they're struggling with a question, a 'Hint' button will give a helpful clue by showing the question in a different but familiar way.
 When the one minute's up, they'll see a feedback screen telling them how they've done.